lth1013/readme-generator/README.md

   ## Installation

-  To install this project, download it off of github.
+  Install this readme generator by downloading it from Github

   ## Usage

-  To use this project, put node index.js in the terminal and answer the questions
+  Use this by opening the terminal and entering whatever you want to generate a readme

   ## Contributing

-  Luke Harriman contributed to this project, and I used Node JS Screencastify and JS
+  Just Luke Harriman who contributed,

   ## Test

-  To test, fill in the questions it asks and then look at your readme after you init it with node index.js
+  Test this by using node index.js in the terminal and answer the questions, then look at README.md

   ## License